Skip to main content

 2

-• The UN has seven main organs: General Assembly, Security Council, Secretariat, International Court of Justice, Trusteeship Council, Economic and Social Council (ECOSOC), and International Criminal Cou
+• The seven main organs of the UN are the General Assembly, Security Council, Secretariat, International Court of Justice, Trusteeship Council, Economic and Social Council, and the International Crimina

-• The General Assembly is the meeting of representatives from all member nations, with one vote per nation regardless of country size
+• The General Assembly is the meeting of representatives from all member nations; each nation has one vote and can send up to five representatives.

 3